oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 > descriptions from the devices themselves.*

 A JADN schema is itself an information object that can be serialized to an application data format (JSON, CBOR, XML, ...) and queried from a device, retrieved from a repository, or transferred along with application data.
+This allows tools to display application data in human-readable form.

 * Translation